Church of the United Brethren in Christ: Theology

-The Church of the United Brethren in Christ is a conservative Trinitarian body of Christians that hold the deity, humanity, and atonement of Jesus; that the Bible, in both the Old and New Testaments, is the inspired Word of God; and that salvation is through faith, repentance, and following after Christ.
+The Church of the United Brethren in Christ is a conservative Trinitarian body of Christians that profess the deity, humanity, and atonement of Jesus; that the Bible, both the Old and New Testaments, is the inspired Word of God; and that salvation is through faith, repentance, and following after Christ.
 The church holds two ordinances: baptism and the Lord's supper.
 The church takes a neutral position on the observance of foot washing, stating, "the example of washing feet is left to the judgment of every one to practice or not...".

 Branches and connections

-For the first several decades the Church of the United Brethren in Christ was loosely organized and known simply as the United Brethren Church.
-When it officially organized into a denomination, it adopted the name "Church of the United Brethren in Christ" to avoid confusion with the Unitas Fratrum (Unity of the Brethren), or, as it more commonly was called in English, the United Brethren (also known as the Moravian Church).
+At first the Church of the United Brethren in Christ was loosely organized and known simply as the United Brethren Church.
+When it officially organized into a denomination in 1800, it adopted the name "Church of the United Brethren in Christ" to avoid confusion with the Unitas Fratrum (Unity of the Brethren), or, as it more commonly was called in English, the United Brethren (also known as the Moravian Church).
 Although there was influence by Pietism and the Moravians on the founders of the Church of the United Brethren in Christ, there is no direct organizational link.

 Likewise, there are no organizational connections with the Brethren denominations coming out of the German Brethren and Swiss Brethren movements, and there are no connections with various Latter Day Saint groups that use "United Brethren" in their name.

 Brethren in Christ

-Known branches of the Church of the United Brethren in Christ include several congregations led by United Brethren founder Martin Boehm.
+Known branches of the Church of the United Brethren in Christ include several congregations that had been led by United Brethren founder Martin Boehm.
 Initially known as River Brethren, they developed into several denominations, including the Brethren in Christ Church, Calvary Holiness Church, Old Order River Brethren/Yorker Brethren, and United Zion Church.
 While they were associated with the United Brethren during the early decades, they never joined when the movement formalized into a denomination.